KnightChaser/KnightChaser/README.md

 ### `@KnightChaser`

-- A top-tier spaghetti cook
+- A top-tier spaghetti cook.
+No one can challenge me!

 <br>
 <p align="center">